FLAMME ROUGE

 Asger Sams Granerud / Lautapelit, Danmark / Finland, 2017

-As I said above, there has been considerable fuzz about Flamme Rough and some unofficial and semi-official variations have been posted on different websites, specially on Boardgamegeek.
+As I said above, there has been considerable fuss about Flamme Rouge, and some unofficial and semi-official variations have been posted on different websites, especially on Boardgamegeek.
 Some of these variants have been included in the Flamme Rouge: Peloton expansion, released in 2017.

 The new stage cards do not have imaginative names like they used to have in the base game, but they suggest instead the possibility of playing a multi-stage race, though the semi-official rules for a Grand Tour have not been included in this expansion.
 On the other hand (on the other side, should I say), the new stage cards are reversible, offering configurations for 5-6 players on the opposite side.

-However, my favourite novelty in this expansion are the rules for dummy teams.
-There are two different kind of dummy teams, each with its own special extra cards.
-They are called Muscle Team (card on the left in the picture above and Peloton Team (card on the right).
+However, my favourite novelty in this expansion is the rules for dummy teams.
+There are two different kinds of dummy teams, each with its own special extra cards.
+They are called Muscle Team (card on the left in the picture above) and Peloton Team (card on the right).
 While there can only be one Peloton team in the game, there can be as many Muscle teams as needed.
 This means that the game can now be played as a solitaire (well, it could already be played as a solitaire, but now the extra teams are better and they behave differently).

 I must add that this is, by far, my favourite cycling solitaire game.